DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - **installation**: code that exploits the vulnerability then installs malware with a backdoor allowing attacker remote access
         - **command and control**: attackers maintain a command and control system, which controls the target and other compromised systems.
 Social media is commonly used as a command-and-control system for botnet activity.
         - **actions on objectives**: attackers execute their original goals such as theft of money, or data, destruction of assets, or installing additional malicious code (eg. ransomware)

+- **The MITRE ATT&CK Matrix**: (created by MITRE and viewable at attack.mitre.org) is a knowledge base of identified tactics, techniques, and procedures (TTPs) used by attackers in various attacks.
+It is complementary to kill chain models, such as the Cyber Kill Chain.
+However, unlike kill chain models, the tactics are not an ordered set of attacks.
+Instead, ATT&CK lists the TTPs within a matrix.
+Additionally, attackers are constantly modifying their attack methods, so the ATT&CK Matrix is a living document that is updated at least twice a year.
+The matrix includes the following tactics:
+     - Reconnaissance
+     - Resource development
+     - Initial access
+     - Execution
+     - Persistence
+     - Privilege escalation
+     - Defense evasion
+     - Credential access
+     - Discovery
+     - Lateral movement
+     - Collection
+     - Command and control
+     - Exfiltration
+     - Impact

 - 7.2.7 User and Entity Behavior Analytics (UEBA)
     - **UEBA (aka UBA)**: focuses on the analysis of user and entity behavior as a way of detecting inappropriate or unauthorized activity (e.g. fraud, malware, insider attacks etc); analysis engines are typically included with SIEM solutions or may be added via subscription
     - **Behavior-based detection**: AKA statistical intrusion, anomaly, and heuristics-based detection, starts by creating a baseline of normal activities and events; once enough baseline data has been accumulated to determine normal activity, it can detect abnormal activity (that may indicate a malicious intrusion or event)